 Once the semester ended in December, I took another stab at the practical exam for the fourth time.
 This time, I did not want to stress out about bringing the wrong supplies, so I decided to rent a kit from the beauty school I was attending.

 Finally, I passed.
 My nail exam, nail exam test, nailexam.

-It was such a relieved.
+It was such a relief.
 It took me roughly half the year to pass the practical exam, but it was worth it.
 I learned a lot from failing three times.